MariM918/Kickstarter--Analysis/README.md

 ### Challenges and Difficulties Encountered

-In the beginning, I found the COUNTIFS formula part a little challenging because the formula was lengthy in my opinion.
+In the beginning, I found the COUNTIFS formula part was slightly challenging because the formula was lengthy in my opinion.
 When I wrote the first set of formulas for the successfull column, I missed common things like quotation marks, dollar signs, commas, or parentheses.
 It was frustrating because it does get hard to see that a simple comma is missed in a formula that long.
 I had to slow down, and I broke down each part of the formula and wrote it out.
 For example, the beginning of my formula is =COUNTIFS(Kickstarter!$F:$F,"successful", and after I wrote it, I looked over it very carefully for any errors.
 Then I continued to the next part, I found this very helpful and I was able to master the rest of the formulas I needed.

 ## Results